 Entrepreneurs will tell you that they learn more from their mistakes than their successes.
 My definition of an entrepreneur is a person who has earned enough money to pay for his own mistakes (I fall in that category).
-We have found it incredibly helpful to reflect upon our mistakes so that we can learn from them and not repeat them.
+We have found it incredibly helpful to reflect upon our mistakes in multifamily real estate investing so that we can learn from them and not repeat them.
 In the previous Article, we discussed bed bugs and septic systems.

 Let me recap our thirteen biggest mistakes: